Nothing Phone (2) vs Google Pixel 8

 Which one is better?

-The Google Pixel 8 is the better buy for most people - its 7 years of OS updates crushes the Nothing Phone (2)'s 3 years.
-That said, grab the Nothing Phone (2) if you prioritize a unique design and stunning display - it's heavier but has a standout look.
+The Google Pixel 8 is the better buy for most people - its 7-year update promise crushes the Nothing Phone (2).
+That said, grab the Nothing Phone (2) if you want a standout design and unique features - it's worth it for the aesthetics.

 Who should buy each?

-Choose the Nothing Phone (2) if: you want a striking design with a transparent back, you enjoy smooth scrolling with a 120Hz display, or you appreciate a powerful 4,700mAh battery.
+Choose the Nothing Phone (2) if: you appreciate unique design elements, want a smooth 120Hz display, or prefer a clean software experience.

 Conclusion